mweagle/circuit-breaker/README.md

 *last* argument is a callback of the form: `callback(error, result)`.
 In order to tap the call sequence the circuit-breaker assumes that the last function argument is a callback function whose inputs can be used to update the breaker state.
-Once the circuit-breaker state has been updated with the tapped results, the (error, result) instance are passed to the original callback function.
+Once the circuit-breaker state has been updated with the tapped results, the `(error, result)` values are passed to the original callback function.

 Therefore, "circuit-gatable" signatures include: